-It was in 1961, while Kularajah was the Chairman of the MCIS that he offered to resign from its Chairmanship and offered to become its General Manager, so that he could devote his full time and attention and face the challenge, the tremendous challenge to provide leadership and activity to overcome the difficulties faced by MCIS.
-His desire was to pull up the Society from its sluggish movement and to make it a dynamic cooperative institution that was going to play a most outstanding and far reaching role not only in the cooperative movement but in the country as a whole.
-Kularajah determined to make MCIS stand as a symbol of cooperative progress throughout Asia.
+It was in 1961, while Kularajah was the chairman of the MCIS that he offered to resign from its chairmanship and offered to become its general manager, so that he could devote his full time and attention face the challenge, the tremendous challenge to provide leadership and activity to overcome the difficulties faced by the MCIS.
+His desires was to pull up the society from its sluggish movement And to make it a dynamic cooperative institution that was going to play a most outstanding and far reaching role not only in the cooperative movement but in the country as a whole.
+Kularajah determined to make the MCIS stand as a symbol of cooperative progress throughout Asia.

-In 1965 he became President of the Co-operative Union of Malaysia which position he held until his death in 1996.
-He also served in various committees on cooperative matters and insurance both in the national and international arena in addition to holding positions up of responsibility in a number of other co-operatives.
+In 1965, he became president of the co-operative union of Malaysia which position he held until his death in 1996.
+He also served in various committees on cooperative matters and insurance both in the national and international arena in addition to holding positions of responsibilities in a number of other cooperatives.